Lebanon · Close Protection & Executive Security

 Beirut is the capital of Lebanon, a country of 6 million people at a crossroads of Middle East politics.
 It remains an important business and cultural hub for the Levant region, with a significant diaspora of Lebanese professionals and business people maintaining ties to the city.

 FCDO advises against all but essential travel to Lebanon.
-The combination of the 2024 conflict aftermath, chronic economic collapse, and the continued presence of armed factions makes Beirut one of our most challenging P2 cities.
+The combination of the 2024 conflict aftermath, chronic economic collapse, and the continued presence of armed factions makes Beirut one of our most challenging operating environments.

 The 2024 conflict: current status

-Israeli military operations against Hezbollah in 2024 resulted in significant damage to Dahieh (Beirut’s southern suburbs, Hezbollah heartland) and parts of southern Lebanon.
+Israeli military operations against Hezbollah in 2024 resulted in significant damage to Dahieh, Beirut’s southern suburbs and Hezbollah heartland, and parts of southern Lebanon.
 A ceasefire came into effect in late 2024.
 The ceasefire holds but is assessed as fragile.
-The physical damage in Dahieh is extensive.
+The physical damage in Dahieh is extensive and the area remains off-limits for corporate visitors.

-For corporate visitors, Dahieh is entirely off-limits.
 Central Beirut, Achrafieh, Hamra, and the established international hotel zone were less directly affected.
-The psychological and operational atmosphere of the city has changed.
-Security awareness is high.
-Armed checkpoints remain present.
+The overall atmosphere of the city has changed: security awareness is high, armed checkpoints remain present, and the conditions that produced the conflict have not been resolved.

 Economic collapse: the operational reality

 Lebanon’s banking system froze foreign deposits in late 2019 following the financial crisis.
 Five years on, the situation has not normalised.
 Foreign cards do not work.
 USD cash dominates the economy.
 The Lebanese pound has lost over 98% of its value.
-Fuel shortages have historically been severe and generator-dependent infrastructure is normal.
+Hospital capacity has been severely degraded as medical staff have emigrated and equipment maintenance has been deferred.

 For corporate visitors, this means cash logistics require advance planning.
-Accommodation payment, driver costs, security costs, and all incidental expenses must be covered in cash.
+Accommodation, transport, security costs, and all incidental expenses must be covered in cash.
 This is not a temporary inconvenience.
-It is the current operational reality for Lebanon.
+It is the operational baseline for Lebanon.

 Essential visit planning

-Essential visits to Beirut require a current risk assessment that reflects the ceasefire status, the security environment in your specific operating zones, profile-specific threat analysis (some organisations and nationalities carry specific risk in the Lebanese context), and emergency protocols suited to the city’s limited medical and consular infrastructure.
+Essential visits to Beirut require a current risk assessment covering the ceasefire status, conditions in your specific operating zones, profile-specific threat analysis, and emergency protocols suited to the city’s limited medical and consular infrastructure.
+Evacuation planning, including a named medical evacuation provider, is a baseline requirement rather than a contingency consideration.

 Threat Profile